 The major in history is designed to address the diverse needs and interests of Hood College students by offering a choice of three recommended separate programs of study: 1) the major in history for general preparation; 2) the major in history option for a more intensive preparation for advanced study in graduate school and professional studies; and, 3) the major in history with secondary education certification.
-The department also offers a minor in history faculty to discuss which course of study would be best suited to further her or his educational needs and career goals.
+The department also offers a minor in history.
+It is strongly recommended that each student consult with a member of the history faculty to discuss which course of study would be best suited to further her or his educational needs and career goals.